I have visited a lot of small churches over the last thirty years. This has caused me to form many educated opinions.

 These are some simple pointers towards better worship services for those who can receive them.
 They’re not necessarily in order of importance.
 You might not even think they are essential.
 However, I double-dog dare you to think them through.
 Pastor, consider this a free mini-consultation.
 It’s from an outside source with a sense of humor and no stake in your tenure.
 Remember now, these are my opinions and not the Gospel.

 - TIMES: They are not to be a changing.
 You should start services as close as possible to the advertised time.
 Everyone can understand a couple minutes of tardiness every now and then.
-But why would you have a certain time listed if you have no intention of beginning then?
+But why would you have a specific time listed if you have no intention of beginning then?
 Punctuality is an expected character trait of mature adults.
 Like it or not, we are a time-conscious society.
 Pastor, if they are not there, start without them.
 Eventually, they will get the picture.
-Also, make sure that your service times are prominently displayed on your website, social media, and on-site signage.
+Also, be sure your service times are prominently displayed on your website, social media, and on-site signage.
 When services begin should never be a guessing game for those who are not one of your regulars.

 - HELP: It would sure do me good to do you good.
 Let me help.
 Pastor, you need some counsel.
-My friend, neither of us know as much as we think.
+My friend, neither of us knows as much as we think.
 And there are many and sometimes better ways of accomplishing the same goals.
-Reach out for the various perspectives of a few trusted confidants who can provide you with some godly counsel.
+Reach out for the fresh perspectives of a few trusted confidants who can provide you with some godly counsel.
 Let some peers help mentor you to meet your next goal.

 Thanks for reading and for praying for this opinionated preacher.
 Even though I could say more, I’ll save it for later.
 I’ll stop in the name of love.
 We can love each other no matter what, disagree on any or all of these pointers, and still go to Heaven together.